kristianalnaes/clj-arm-gen/README.md

 # clj-arm-gen

-This project is an internal project for generating ARM deployment templates for the Microsoft Azure platform.
+This project is an internal Clojure project for generating ARM deployment templates for the Microsoft Azure platform.

+This project needs Leiningen to run, and uses Cheshire to encode/decode the JSON

 It is inspired by the Ruby arm-generator project.